moov-io/watchman/docs/search.md

 1. **Always send `type=`** (and `source=` when you only need one list).
 Partitions the corpus.
 Unknown type: person + business (and vessel/aircraft when those IDs exist).
 2. **Send IDs and dates from CDD.** `gov_passport=…` and `birthDate=` change the score more than any Jaro–Winkler env flag.
 Name-only is down-ranked.
-3. **Set `minMatch`.** 0.80 is the screening default from OpenSanctions Pairs (subjects precision 0.99 / 0.95 with embeddings).
-0.59 trades review volume for recall.
+3. **Set `minMatch`.** 0.80 is a typical screening line (most hits are real).
+0.59 returns more possible matches.
+Measured numbers: [OpenSanctions Pairs](/watchman/opensanctions-pairs/).
-4. **Turn on embeddings for non-Latin names.** Algorithm swaps (Soundex, nsim) do not close transliteration.
+4. **Turn on embeddings for names in Arabic, Cyrillic, Chinese, and similar scripts.** Soundex and other phonetic flags help little there.
 See [Cross-script matching](/watchman/cross-script-matching/).
 5. **Use `debug=true` on hits you investigate.** That is the exam artifact for why a score landed.

 ## List Information